bparmley/MeteorAssign/README.md

 **TODO APP WITH REACT TUTORIAL**

-- 2. Templates
+- 2. Components
 - 3. Collections
 - 4. Forms and Events
 - 5. Update and Remove
-- 8. Filtering Collections
+- 8. Temorary UI State
 - 9. Adding User Accounts
 - 10. Security with Methods

+*You can SKIP chapter 7 Running on Mobile,  on both tutorials.
+It is very cool, and is worth your time, but could have quite a bit of setup and overhead.*

 Finish chapter '1.
 Creating an App' for the Todo app.
 Do a `git init` and commit to the master branch.
 Here is where both of your branches will start.
 At this point, create 2 branches, one for the Todo App and one for the Todo App with React.

 Include a README file that includes the following (Add emojis.
 It makes things more fun! :smile: ):